Getting started

 >>> person.address

-<Node 'address'>
+<undefined 'address'>

 Assigning or reading an attribute from an undefined node casts it as a dictionary.
+This is possible since the undefined object keeps a reference to its parent and the key from which it was returned.

 >>> person = easytree.dict()